Explore more blogs

 3. Learn which platforms are worth learning how to use 🖥️

 There are dozens of live event streaming platforms at this point.
 It's worth choosing one you and your team can learn and keep using over time for virtual or hybrid events.
-Popular streaming platforms include YouTube, Zoom, Vimeo, and Facebook Live, as well as Givebutter Expert Stage TEN.
+Popular streaming platforms include YouTube, Zoom, Vimeo, and Facebook Live.

 Whichever platform you use, broadcast your livestream right to your fundraising event page, giving attendees one easy place to watch, engage, and donate!
 In addition to hosting your livestream on your campaign page, you can also broadcast live to your social media channels to reach even more people.